 One of the more impressive buildings dedicated to the performing arts, the Kauffman Center is the highlight of the city's cultural scene.
 Located downtown, this multifaceted event center is dedicated to enhancing stage arts in the city by hosting nationally and internationally renowned artists, as well as providing a platform for local artists to share their expression with a bigger audience.
 Spread over approximately 285,000 square feet, the center is comprised of venues like the Muriel Kauffman Theatre and Helzberg Hall.
-For more information on events and details, check their website.

 Chicago has the Green Mill and Kansas City has the Green Lady, a couple of things they have in common are great jazz and loads of ambiance.
 The only difference with the K.C. version is that guests can enjoy a couple of small bites while listening to some up-and-coming local artists.
 The cocktail menu is also filled with a lot of old-school drinks like the Manhattan, Rob Roy, Old-Fashioned and their very own Green Lady made with apple jack brandy.
 Check website for complete calendar of musicians and other information.

 Explore the history of the Negro Baseball Leagues at this museum located in the 18th & Vine District.
 Through video presentations, film exhibits, interactive stations, a photo gallery and pieces of memorabilia, the museum offers insight into the lives and careers of the players who contributed so much to the game of baseball while helping to advance the Civil Rights movement.
 This museum adjoins the American Jazz Museum, so be sure to allow enough time to visit both.
-Check website to find out more details on events and presentations.

 The Crossroads is an arts district located in Kansas City, containing boutique shops, restaurants, creative businesses, art galleries and studios.